-There is insufficient man power to undertake fairway divotting on a regular basis but throughout the season members will be asked to volunteer to help divot fairways with support from the ground staff.
+There is insufficient man power to undertake fairway divotting on a regular basis but if necessary members may be asked to volunteer to help divot fairways with support from the ground staff.

-Fairway width can vary from hole to hole and the difficulty of each hole should be taken into account when deciding the appropriate width for the fairway.
+Fairway width can vary from hole to hole and the difficulty of each hole should be considered when deciding the appropriate width for the fairway.
 As a guide a fairway should be no narrower than 20 metres plus the first cut either side, however there are a few places on the course where tree roots prevent this width being achieved, in these locations the fairway will be cut to the maximum width possible.